 checkbox, and many other components to the entire community, although only core team members (and key partners) have edit access.

-Additional kits like
+Additional kits (such as

 forms and also include assets (like